Lifestyle Pets: Secrecy and lack of peer review

-Fraudulent background of founder
+Founder's background

 In 1994, Simon Brodie was convicted of seven counts of false accounting in the UK and sentenced to approximately two years in prison in connection with the collapse of a hot-air balloon company named Cloudhoppers.
 The San Diego Union-Tribune reported that Brodie planned to sell franchises at £200,000 each, but instead defrauded consumers and ran up hundreds of thousands of pounds in debts.

 In 1999, Brodie incorporate Cerentis LLC in Delaware, United States, and the company sold software training packages.
 Peter Wood, 40, of Essex, England, purchased one such package for more than $50,000 with the understanding that he would receive training and then an employment offer.
 He did receive training at a California company named Alphalogix, but Brodie disappeared before the three-week course was completed.
 According to Los Angeles County court records, Brodie also failed to pay Alphalogix $30,600 in training fees.
 Mr. Wood said, "He's an extremely accomplished con man.
 He's obviously very good at what we call smoke and mirrors.
 He portrays a real professional company.
 But there's no depth to it at all."

 Other Brodie-affiliated companies have included Integra Associates, Samba Wireless, Geneticas Life Sciences, ForeverPet, Genetiate, GeneSentinel, and Cyntegra.

-Some customers did not receive any cats
+Failure to deliver

 Discussions on forums and blogs continue to debate the status of this company and whether it is "vaporware".
-This has given rise to at least one web site complaining that creature has not been provided as promised.
+This has given rise to at least one web site complaining that the animal has not been provided as promised.
 A report page has been opened at the Better Business Bureau of Wilmington, Delaware.
 It shows the current rating as "Unsatisfactory."
 Reports of customers receiving their Allerca GD kitten are sporadic, but they can be found on the web.

-In September a man filed a lawsuit against Allerca for return of $7900 he paid for a hypoallergenic cat.
+In 2009, a man filed a lawsuit against Allerca for return of $7900 he paid for a hypoallergenic cat.
 Delivery was initially promised in eight months, but after repeated delays of the promised delivery date through 2008 and 2009, and a statement in March 2009 that the delivery scheduled had been affected by "decreased kitten production," the customer requested return of his money.

 Another customer who did not receive a cat went to the news media from Live Oak, California, in 2009.

 The company announced that they would stop taking orders for new kittens at the end of 2009 and instead focus on "veterinary diagnostic products," and that they would continue fulfilling previous orders through 2010 and 2011.